-Established Investigator category: The anticipated direct costs budgeted for the entire period of performance will not exceed \$750,000.
-If indirect cost rates have been negotiated, indirect costs are to be budgeted in accordance with the organization's negotiated rate.
-No budget will be approved by the Government exceeding \$750,000 direct costs or using an indirect cost rate exceeding the organization's negotiated rate.
+The anticipated direct costs budgeted for the entire period of performance will not exceed \$750,000.
+If indirect costs rates have been negotiated, indirect costs are to be budgeted in accordance with the organization's negotiated rate.
+No budget will be approved by the government exceeding \$750,000 direct costs or using an indirect cost rate exceeding the organization's negotiated rate.